ELPS Series 4

 Installation is quick and simple and therefore the cable runs are short and less exposed to the risk of theft, vandalism or sabotage, risks that exist with “centralised” back-up power systems.

 The ELPS is supplied with a length of flexible cable for input and output terminated with a CEE17 plug and socket.

 The package is provided with a “manual bypass box” for installation by the electrical contractor.
 This box is fitted with the mating plug and socket into which the flexible input and output cables of the ELPS are to be inserted.

-The ELPS range is now even larger and comes in eight power capacities of 10, 15, 20, 30, 60, 80 and 100kVA, though other sizes can be supplied upon request, all are suitable for use with mains power of 50Hz, 400V three phase input and output with the output having a protective earth.
+The ELPS is available in eight power capacities of 10, 15, 20, 30, 40, 60, 80 and 100kVA, though other sizes can be supplied upon request, all are suitable for use with mains power of 50Hz, 400V three phase input and output with the output having a protective earth.
 The inverter is designed to accommodate the unpredictable load of most passenger lifts with weights up to 1,600kg.

 Our team will work with you to determine the correct sizing based on how many landing stops and starts per hour, how many passengers in the lift car in the upward elevation and on the descending journey.
 How long the lift will remain on a landing with the doors held open to allow disabled persons in wheel chairs be accommodated with dignity.
 The overall aim is to ensure that the ELPS can handle its minimum required evacuation duty of 10 upward and 10 downward journeys over the required number of landings in a period of 60 minutes.
 Longer runs are available upon request.

 Or for more information on Lift Power Systems use the form below